Alec on HuffPo: David Letterman: TV’s Greatest Host

 As a performer of any type, whether it be actor or musician or sports figure, etcetera, you have an obligation to promote your latest project.
 Sometimes that obligation is a pain in the ass.
 Few of these venues, like morning shows and talk shows, are fun or interesting.
 You also develop the creeping suspicion that none of it seems to have much impact on your work’s actual success.
 None of that applied to the Letterman show.
 Where other hosts weren’t all that interested in what you had to say, Letterman’s segment producers drove home the point that Dave wanted you to not only participate, but to be entertaining — if not genuinely funny.
 Doing the show was never a chore.
 It was fun.

 Letterman himself, of course, can be intimidating.
 Going on his show and matching wits with him is something few can pull off.
 But over the past several years, audiences have had an experience with Letterman that they’ve had with very few entertainers.
-We’ve watched him at site online casino grow and change.
 Earlier in his career, he was more aggressive, even predatory.
 Making his point and/or getting the laugh, regardless of the fallout, seemed to be the goal.
 It could be very funny at times, but something was missing.
 Whether you credit it to maturity or marriage and fatherhood or brushes with mortality due to health issues, Letterman changed.
 I don’t think mellowed is the word, because the aggression and bite were still there.
 The difference was it wasn’t aimed at his guests, but at some hapless yet ultimately deserving target at large in the world.
 Dick Cheney, Anthony Weiner, Donald Trump.
 In applying his skills this way, he became the Letterman I’ve enjoyed knowing, and that is the Gracious Host.
 That’s a difficult skill to develop, let me tell you.
 Letterman has mastered it beyond any.
 Even Carson.

 That’s what I will miss about Dave.
 That’s what TV will be missing now: the cynical, bold, silly, unselfconscious, totally self-conscious nut from Indiana who became TV’s greatest host.